The A-Z of Running

-The seven most important things you should bear in mind for running
+The 7 most important things you should bear in mind for running

 Choose your type of running training